Major non-NATO ally: Saudi Arabia

 Following his meeting with Crown Prince Mohammed bin Salman, President Donald Trump announced on November 18, 2025 that Saudi Arabia would be designated as an MNNA.
-Trump also stated he and Mohammed signed an "historic strategic defense agreement".
+Trump also stated he and Salman signed an "historic strategic defense agreement".

-The designation, aimed at expanding bilateral military cooperation, accompanied Riyadh's pledge to increase its planned U.S. investments from USD$600 billion to $1 trillion and Trump's confirmation that the U.S. will sell F-35 fighter jets to the kingdom, making it the first Middle Eastern state outside Israel to obtain the aircraft.
+The designation, aimed at expanding bilateral military cooperation, accompanied Riyadh's pledge to increase its planned U.S. investments from US$600 billion to $1 trillion and Trump's confirmation that the U.S. will sell F-35 fighter jets to the kingdom, making it the first Middle Eastern state outside Israel to obtain the aircraft.
 Trump, noting the U.S. already counts 19 major non-NATO allies, said the strengthened partnership would advance shared security interests, while also remarking controversially on the 2018 killing of journalist Jamal Khashoggi.
 The White House added that Saudi Arabia intends to purchase nearly 300 U.S. tanks.

+Peru

+On December 12, 2025, President Donald Trump stated his intention to designate Peru as an MNNA, as part of an outreach effort to Latin American partners while the administration escalated its campaign against Venezuela and alleged narco-terrorists.

 Potential MNNAs

-Some countries might be close to a designation: